-- Profits from a rental business are subject to income tax at your marginal rate of tax. - Expenses incurred wholly and exclusively in connection with the rental business are deductible when calculating net taxable profits, provided they are not capital in nature. - However, there is a restriction on deductions for finance costs relating to residential lettings. - Capital expenditure is usually deductible against any capital gain on an eventual disposal of the property. - The rules for determining whether an expense is capital or revenue in nature for tax purposes are not always straightforward, particularly in relation to repairs and maintenance. - Capital allowances (CAs) are available on qualifying expenditure on commercial property, but not in respect of residential property; instead, the actual cost of renewing existing furnishings can be taken as a revenue deduction. - The Rent-a-Room Scheme provides tax relief of £7,500 per year where an individual rents out a room in their only or main residence. - There is also a £1,000 property allowance, allowing individuals to receive small amounts of rental income tax-free.
+- Expenses incurred wholly and exclusively in connection with the rental business are deductible when calculating net taxable profits, provided they are not capital in nature.
+An exception is finance costs of residential landlords - see Furnished Holiday Lettings. - Capital expenditure is usually deductible against any capital gain on an eventual disposal of the property. - The rules for determining whether an expense is capital or revenue in nature for tax purposes are not always straightforward, particularly in relation to repairs and maintenance. - Capital allowances (CAs) are available on qualifying expenditure on commercial property, but not in respect of residential property, in which the actual cost of renewing existing furnishings can be taken as a revenue deduction. - The Rent-a-Room rules provide tax relief of £7,500 per year where an individual rents out a room in their only or main residence. - There is also a £1,000 property allowance, allowing individuals to receive small amounts of rental income tax-free.
 An example would be receiving a few hundred pounds of income for renting out a parking space on your driveway.

-- The default position for an unincorporated property business with a turnover of up to £150,000 is to calculate taxable profits on the 'cash' basis (i.e. looking at the cash received and paid during the tax year). - If you wish to elect out of the cash basis, you have until one year after the relevant self-assessment filing date to make the election (e.g. elections for 2022/23 will need to be made by 31 January 2025).
-Your taxable profits will then be calculated by matching income and expenditure to the period to which they relate, irrespective of the cash movements. - Ensure that any losses are claimed, so that they can be carried forward and offset against future profits from the same rental business. - If you let a furnished room in your home to a lodger and your gross rental income exceeds £7,500 for the year, calculate whether it is more tax efficient
+- The default position for an unincorporated property business with a turnover of up to £150,000 is to calculate taxable profits on the 'cash' basis (i.e. looking at the cash received and paid during the tax year). - If you wish to elect out of the cash basis, you have until one year after the relevant self-assessment filing date to make the election (e.g. elections for 2023/24 will need to be made by 31 January 2026).
+Your taxable profits will then be calculated by matching income and expenditure to the period to which they relate, irrespective of the cash movements. - Ensure that any losses are claimed, so that they can be carried forward and offset against future profits from the same rental business. - If you let a furnished room in your home to a lodger and your gross rental income exceeds £7.500 for the year, calculate whether it is more tax efficient: